foldright/sbt-one-log/README.md

 also, you can add jcl-over-slf4j and exclud commons-logging explicitly in libraryDependencies setting.
 A better way is to explicitly declare dependency commons-logging with the sepcial version 99-empty.

-and sbt-one-log comes to free your hands.
+So, sbt-one-log comes to free your hands.

 ## usage
 tbc...